-Upcoming projects include the revival of Once on This Island, his original musical Gettin’ The Band Back Together, which premiered at George Street Playhouse, and revivals of The Great White Hope and Mass Appeal.
+Upcoming projects include the revival of Once on this Island, his original musical Gettin’ The Band Back Together, which premiered at George Street Playhouse, Mass Appeal, and the revival of The Great White Hope.

 Prior to his career as a Producer, Ken was a Company Manager and General Manager for Broadway shows and National Tours including Show Boat, Ragtime, Jekyll & Hyde, Chicago, Candide, Thoroughly Modern Millie, Gypsy and others.